andy4thehuynh/andy4thehuynh.github.io/content/blog/save-your-latest-sha-when-rebasing-to-master.md

 draft = false
 author = "Andy Huynh"
 date = "2016-08-30T11:56:12-08:00"
-title = "Rebasing to Master for Dummies"
+title = "Save your Latest SHA when Rebasing to Master"
 +++

 You'll want to do yourself a favor before making major rebases from master to your feature branch.